Where to Go?

 With the few days that you'll have left, you'll have time to squeeze in another short trip on Honshu.
 Consider a trek to Nihon Arupusu or a few days in the city of Hiroshima.

-If you have 21 days, then you can start by following the 14-day itinerary above.
-Then, once you’ve taken in the sites of Honshu, hop a flight to the southern islands of Okinawa.
+Start by following the 14-day itinerary above, and once you’ve taken in the sites of Honshu, hop a flight to the southern islands of Okinawa.
 Discover a world of mangrove jungles, beaches, and psychedelic coral.
+Get inspired with these Okinawa itineraries and our Ultimate Guide to Okinawa.